-Selling property through a land contract can provide a quicker and less expensive way for the property owner to sell the property: the seller does not need to comply with the often rigid and tedious guidelines of bank financing or the delays that often accompany those guidelines, or pay the fees associated with loan closing costs.
+Selling property through a Land Contract can provide a quicker and less expensive way for the property owner to move the home: the Seller does not need to comply with the often rigid and tedious guidelines of bank financing or the delays that often accompany those guidelines, or pay the fees associated with loan closing costs.

-Also, real property sold on a land contract can often be priced slightly higher than a sale with bank financing, since the seller provides the all-important financing and the buyer is often times not required to come up with a large down-payment, thereby permitting a higher asking price for the property.
+Also, real property sold on a Land Contract can often be priced slightly higher than a sale done with bank financing.
+Since the Seller provides the all-important financing and the Buyer is often not required to come up with as large of a down-payment amount as a bank may require, these benefits allow the Seller to request a slightly higher asking price for the property.

-And of course, the seller is also earning interest on the money he is 'lending' to the buyer, even though that loan is not an out-of-pocket transfer of cash.
+And of course, the Seller is also earning interest on the money he is 'lending' to the Buyer, even though that loan is not provided as an out-of-pocket transfer of cash.